Loading...

 • Lake Grounds, with its boating lake, picnic areas and Lakeside Café

-• Portishead Open Air Pool, at the other end of the Esplanade, where there's also a café
+• Portishead Open Air Pool, at the other end of the Esplanade, where there's also a café with lovely views

 • our lovely new skate park